biostat-jieding/SurvCV/README.md

 We remark here that in part of these papers, there are actually several typos.
 For readers' convenient, we list them here:
 - In the simulation section of (1), ...
-- In (3), rho should be defined by n/nk, instead of nk/n.
-Similar for rho.hat.

 Sorry for these typos and we hope that these revisions can help you!